 Ovechkin scores 2 as Capitals beat Sabres 5-1

-Ovechkin added to his NHL lead with two goals while tying the Washington record for most games played, and the Capitals beat the Buffalo Sabres 5-1 on Saturday.
+WASHINGTON (AP) — Alex Ovechkin added to his NHL lead with two goals on the night he tied the Washington record for most games played, and the Capitals beat the Buffalo Sabres 5-1 on Saturday.

 Evgeny Kuznetsov scored 50 seconds into the game and had two assists.
 Andre Burakovsky and Lars Eller also had goals for Washington, which leapfrogged Pittsburgh and moved back into first place in the Metropolitan Division.
 The Capitals had lost two in a row and five of seven.